Climate Change in 2019: Where Do We Stand?

-- The IPCC (top climate scientists from around the world), which has historically underestimated climate change, came out with a report three months ago that even 1.5°C of warming will be awful, but it’s still way better than 2°C of warming…implying that we should be shooting for 1.5°C instead.
+- The IPCC (top climate scientists from around the world), which has historically underestimated climate change, came out with a report in October of 2018 saying that even 1.5°C of warming will be awful, but it’s still way better than 2°C of warming…implying that we should be shooting for 1.5°C instead.

 - That same report also told us that we must cut our emissions in half by 2030 and become carbon neutral by 2050 to have a chance at keeping global warming somewhat in check (limiting warming to 1.5°C).

 - BUT our emissions still haven’t even stopped going up yet.
 In 2018 we put more GHG emissions into the atmosphere than ever before.